fidelis-eng/simple-movie-app/README.md

 mkdir movieApp
 cd movieApp
 ```
-Fetch the project files into the directory 'movieApp'.
-This could involve downloading an archive file from a repository
-or copying the project files from another location. here will show to pull project files with git.
+Fetch the project files into the 'movieApp' directory.
+Below are steps to pull the project files using Git:
-Fetch the project:
 ```bash
 git init
 git remote add origin https://github.com/fidelis-eng/simple-movie-app.git git pull origin main
 ```
+These commands initialize a Git repository, add the specified remote repository as the origin,
+and then pull the files from the 'main' branch of the remote repository into your local 'movieApp' directory.

 ## Running the Server